‘Goblin’ Episode 11 Pushes Grim Reaper Actor Lee Dong Wook To The Spotlight

 One of the reasons why Guardian: The Lonely and Great God is raking in the ratings right now is because of the fantastic chemistry between lead actors Gong Yoo and Lee Dong Wook.
-More popularly known as Goblin, the Korean drama has broken through the typical formula of a love story involving 2 male leads (usually best friends or brothers) fighting for the love of the main female character.
+More popularly known as Goblin, the Korean drama has broken through the typical formula of a love story involving two male leads (usually best friends or brothers) fighting for the love of the main female character.

 Gong and Lee are two of the most popular Korean male leads today, but obviously, the Train to Busan star has been given more attention by social media and the show’s fans.
 Previously, Gong had starred in K-Dramas such as Coffee Prince and Biscuit Teacher, Star Candy, until he decided to focus more on making movies.
 He shot up to international fame with Train to Busan when it trended on Facebook upon its release.

 Meanwhile, for those unfamiliar with Dong-wook who plays Grim Reaper in Goblin, he has been playing lead roles in the past as well.
-To name a few, there’s My Girl, Wild Romance, Blade Man and Bubble Gum.
+To name a few, there’s My Girl, Wild Romance, Blade Man, and Bubble Gum.
 His last movie was released in 2015 entitled The Beauty Inside.

 It is actually because of Lee Dong Wook’s leading status that almost didn’t get him the role of Grim Reaper in Goblin.
 The K-drama’s writer, Kim Eun Sook, actually had different plans for the somber deity.
 When Lee and his management company, King Kong Entertainment, expressed their interest to be part of the drama, writer Eun Sook gave her disapproval.
 According to a report from Drama Fever, the image she had in mind just did not fit the willing actor.